DenisM03/CodeX/README.md

 ### c.
 Which type of marketing reaches the most Youth (15-30)?
 * Online ads and TV commercials  reaches the most Youth (15-30).
-* Marketting channel preference of youth
+* Marketing channel preference of youth
     Online ads      -      48.13%
     TV commercials    -    25.47%
     Other              -   10.02%